epn-vespa/tutorials/misc/vespa-portal/vespa-portal.md

-## Results Compilation
+### Additional queries

-Below the list of services, an extra row groups the results from all services in a single table (with some limitation in result number).
+* **Results Compilation**: Below the list of services, an extra row groups the results from all services in a single table (with some limitation in result number).
 This table cannot be displayed in the portal but can be sent to TOPCAT, or downloaded as a VOTable.
+* **NASA keyword search**: The user's EPN-TAP query is converted to address the NASA PDS catalogue service (limited to dataset level).
+The link provided in the portal leads to a NASA page listing results found in both NASA and ESA PDS archives.
+This page starts with a list of links grouped in various categories (agency, mission, instrument, etc).

 # Service Pages
 Clicking a service row in the global result area enters the service mode: the main area now displays a table of results described by many parameters in column.
 By default, only the top of the table is displayed with a selection of columns.
 The set of buttons below the green info box are used to set the table layout (number of columns).
-All columns are displayed by clicking the "*Show all*" button.
+All columns are displayed by clicking the "**Show all**" button.
 The exposed table can be enlarged with the "*Show xx entries*" button at the bottom left corner, and browsed with the buttons at the bottom right corner.

 * The **Title box** contains global information, including a link to the main web site of the service, if available.
 * In the default **Tabular View** a thumbnail is displayed when hovering the mouse over the table (if provided by the service).
 You can switch to **Gallery View** to display all thumbnails together.
-* The left menu is still available to change or refine your query in the service displayed.
+* The left menu is still available to change or refine your query to the service displayed.
 All EPN-TAP parameters, including columns specific to this service, are available from the "*Other*" panel.
+Click the "+" button to use several such parameters, "x" to remove one.
-* Clicking on the table column header switches the **spectral scale** and unit between Hz, cm^-1 and µm.
+* Clicking on the table column header switches the spectral scale and unit between Hz, cm^-1 and µm.

 <img src="img/Service_page.png" width="500" alt="image">